Built-ins

 line x:num y:num

-function draws a line from the current cursor position to the given
+The line function draws a line from the current cursor position to the given

-coordinates.
+x and y coordinates.
 The cursor position is then updated to the

 given coordinates, which allows for easy polygon drawing.